An improved quasi-reversibility method for a terminal-boundary value multi-species model with white Gaussian noise: Conclusions

 \section{Conclusions}

 We have improved and adapted the recently developed QR method in \cite{Nguyen2019} to regularization of a terminal-boundary value parabolic problem with white Gaussian noise.
 Although this noise process is very standard in the stochastic setting, this attempt concretely consolidates the mathematical quality of the reconstruction method we have established so far, where both the well-posedness of the regularized problem and the convergence analysis are successfully obtained.
 Besides, it again confirms the conventional logarithmic rate that we usually meet in regularization of parabolic problems.
-This time, based on finer energy estimates, we prove that this approach works for any finite time interval and derive a new type of perturbation.
-Concretely verified by a variant of the classical QR method, this special novelty shows that the Sobolev source conditions can be involved, whilst the speed of convergence remains unchanged.
+This time we introduce a new type of perturbation that allows us to compute the stabilized operator in the numerical verification of the scheme.

 Although several questions remain open in \cite{Nguyen2019}, we would like to add one more interesting problem.
 In view of the localization of the brain tumor source in this paper, one can address the model in a domain with moving boundaries as investigated in, e.g., \cite{Almeida2018}.
 This way may be helpful in brain pathologies, especially in improving the Magnetic Resonance Imaging method as one wants to anatomically see the motion of the brain (see, e.g., \cite{Holdsworth2016}).